ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

     MetaHandlers
     { mReify :: Name -> IO Info
     , mNewName :: String -> IO Name
+    , mRecover :: forall a.
+IO a -> IO a -> IO a
     ... and so on
     }